LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 function callback(error, result){}
 ```

 If during the runtime of your application no error has occurred, you can provide a **null** value as error.
-After **30** seconds your function will be killed immediately, regardless of its error state.
+After **30** seconds, your function will be killed immediately, regardless of its error state.

 In order to get started with a function, start the creation process using the **Create a Function** button that can be found under the **Develop** tab.